Honours Program

 Admission

 There will be one intake to the Psychology Honours program each year.
-Students who would like to be considered for admission to these programs must submit a completed online application form by June 1 for Fall semester registration.
-To apply to the Honours program, the online application form must be submitted before June 1st (NOTE: the application form will become active during the preceding Winter semester for Fall admission; the form is normally available in mid-late March).
+Students who would like to be considered for admission to these programs must submit a completed online application form by March 15 for Fall semester registration (NOTE: the online application link will become active early in the Winter 2025 semester for Fall 2025 semester applications).

-Once you have been accepted into the Psychology Honours Program, you will need to find an honours supervisor.
+If it is determined that you are eligible for admission to the Psychology Honours Program, you will then need to find an honours supervisor.
+Students may not be admitted to the program until a faculty member has confirmed their supervision of your honours thesis.
 An event will be organized in the Fall semester to meet potential supervisors.
-If you have any questions about how to be matched with an honours supervisor, please contact the Deputy Head.
+If you have any questions about how to be find an honours supervisor, please contact the Deputy Head.

 Eligibility